HeyYouWhoMe/BroadcastViewer/README.md

 * ```Automatically generate Flight Logs``` to satisfy your country's legislation that prevails over commercial drone operators and which mandate specific requirements in connection with Flight Log keeping.

-* Until we write specific tutorials for these, you will have to rely on generic third-party tutorials about how to retrieve information from an Event Hub, how to put that in another database, and how to automatiaclly generate documents based upon retrieving data from a data base.
+* Until we write specific tutorials for these, you will have to rely on generic third-party tutorials about how to retrieve information from an Event Hub, how to put that in another database, and how to automatically generate documents based upon retrieving data from a data base.
 It's not rocket-science, and there are plenty of tutorials about!
 But watch this space!

 ## <sup>*</sup> Notes about the phrase _FAA Compliant_: